apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 - **str**: String expression to operate on.
 - **substr**: the string to replace part of str.
 - **pos**: the start position to replace of str.
-- **count**: the count of characters to be replaced from start position of str.If not specified, will use substr length instead.
+- **count**: the count of characters to be replaced from start position of str.
+If not specified, will use substr length instead.

 ## Binary String Functions